lgerrets/DuoDungeonPlugin/README.md

 Bugs:
 - as runner, I can double click on gold ingot in my inventory to sneak pick gold in chest
-- parfois, une nouvelle piece ne spawn pas
+- parfois, une nouvelle piece ne spawn pas => loggé
+- on clear area, also clear entities (eg villagers)

 Todos:
-- checkpoints
 - life loss
-+ default structures on map
-+ missile
-+ show mobs' health on top of their head (=> in action bar with ActionHealth plugin)
-+ put beacon at bottom of piece => allow chests to be put in heights
 - mobs:
   - without helmet + fire resistance, to give runners fire on melee hit
   - no natural mob spawn